«prev next»

 Propositions that are always true are called tautologies.
 And their more-famous counterparts that are always false are called contradictions.
 You can turn each tautology into contradiction or the other way around by adding a “not”.

-The simplest tautology is the statement that each proposition implies itself (e.g. “All bachelors are unmarried”).
+The simplest tautology is the so called law of identity, the statement that each proposition implies itself (e.g. “All bachelors are unmarried”).
 It may remind you of something.

 Identity tautology